Y Radio: History 2009-2012

+In Feb 2013 YMCA North Shields took the decision not to renew the contracts of the volunteers who were working on Y Radio and, as a result, the station ceased to be from March 2013.
+In the months leading up to this decision, volunteer recruitment had been harder, due to an accident suffered by Station Manager Hesse.

 The Graveyard Shift

 One of the more original shows on the schedule is The Graveyard Shift, a show presented by Wayne Madden (once a producer at the former UTV Talk107), which is a Hard Rock and Heavy Metal show containing news, views, interviews and reviews from the scene both locally and further afield.